 - Tracing system calls with strace.

-- Ensuring memory integrity with malloc debug, Address Sanitizer (ASAN), and Valgrind.
+- Finding memory bugs with malloc debug or Address Sanitizer (ASan).

 Using the wrap shell script